codigouranio/clan.sports.js/CONTRIBUTING.md

 Due to the structure of the monorepo it is divided into `frontend` and `services` each one has different scripts.
-The following scripts only work in the root of the monorepo, inside each package it contains its own scripts in the `package.json`. the `package.json`.
+The following scripts only work in the root of the monorepo, inside each package it contains its own scripts in the `package.json`.

 #### Workspace scripts

 ##### Handling dependencies

-> Before installing dependencies be very careful with the changes you send to the pull request
+> Before installing dependencies be very careful with the changes you send to the pull request.

 - `npm update -w {package}` Update dependencies.
 - `npm install [dependency name] -w {package}` Install dependencies.